 Forty-five years after William Peter Blatty’s best-selling novel terrified an entire generation, The Exorcist will be unleashed onto the West End stage for the very first time in a uniquely theatrical experience directed by Sean Mathias and adapted for the stage by John Pielmeier.

 After a premiere season last October at Birmingham Rep, The Exorcist will play a strictly limited run at London’s Phoenix Theatre from 20 October 2017 to 10 March 2018.
-Tickets will go on general sale at 4pm this Friday 11 August.
+Tickets are now on general sale.

 Widely considered the scariest movie of all time, the film adaptation of The Exorcist sparked unprecedented worldwide controversy when it was released in cinemas in 1973.
 Winner of two Academy Awards, William Friedkin’s masterpiece saw audiences petrified to the point of passing out and went on to become one of the top ten highest grossing films of all time.

 “Oh please, Mother, make it stop!
 It’s hurting.”

 When the medical profession fails to provide answers to young Regan’s strange symptoms her desperate mother Chris turns to a local priest for help.
 But before Father Damien can tackle what’s before him, he must overcome his own shaken beliefs, as this fight is for more than just one girl’s soul…